glurp/hma-gui/README.md

 Gtk application for manage client connexion to VPN server.
-Curently, connection to HMA and IPVanish are supported.
+Curently, connection to HMA is supported.

 based on Ruby, Gtk3, Ruiby (ruby dsl for gtk)

 login/password are save in local file, uncryped.
 Features are :
-* load list server from hma or ipvanish
+* load list server from hma
 * let user choose one server
 * connect/disconnect
 * check if connection is realy on vpn (http geoip.com)